 Finally, clean any additional surfaces in your bedroom.
-This will include your headboard, ceiling fan, any shelves, knick-knacks, or exercise equipment.
+This will include picture frames, ceiling fan, lamps, knick-knacks, or exercise equipment.

 Don’t stress out over this step.
-Just take a rag, spray a bit of cleaner, and wipe.
+Just take a rag, spray a bit of cleaner or use soapy water, and wipe.

 What can you do to make a room look cleaner?